AnyBody/anyscript/_posts/2017-05-25-body-model-configurator.md

 feedback if available.
 These tabs are: `Body`, `Legs`, `Arms`, `Trunk` and `Mannequin Drivers`.
 Once the desired configuration is set, you can load it in AMS by clicking `Apply` or `OK`.
 The difference is that by clicking `Apply` the Plugin will stay open for you to configure the model further.
 When `OK` is clicked, the configuration is saved in a history file which is available in the `Apply History` drop menu, next to the `Apply` button.
-It is therefore possible to load a previous configuration of the model.
+It is therefore possible to load a previous configurations of the model.

 {% capture BM_Plugin_Tabs %}
 ![BM_Plugin_Tabs]({{ "/assets/images/posts/bm_config_tabs.gif" | absolute_url }})